Hellmakima/instagram/devdocs/README_old.md

 ## License Most Liberal

-MIT — Break it as thou wilt, twist it as thy heart desireth, or wield it to deliver thy kinsmen the jests of felines.
+MIT - Break it as thou wilt, twist it as thy heart desireth, or wield it to deliver thy kinsmen the jests of felines.
 But lo, bring no lawsuit upon me, I beseech thee.

 ---

 ## Scribe

-Penned by [@hellmakima](https://github.com/hellmakima) — Like unto a sorcerer, yet armed with naught but a clattering key-contraption.
+Penned by [@hellmakima](https://github.com/hellmakima) - Like unto a sorcerer, yet armed with naught but a clattering key-contraption.

-> “If thou findest bugs, they are features in disguise.
-If not, blame the moon.”
+> "If thou findest bugs, they are features in disguise.
+If not, blame the moon."

 ---